MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

 :::

 We have created a location search engine.
 In the query parameter simply search for a place that you want to find.
 For example, if you search for `White House, Washington DC` you will get matching results for your query. <br/>
-You can also search for supported regions and sources so you can filter the results for a specific region/ specific source (it will result results from all regions and sources by default). <br/>
+You can also search for supported regions and sources in order to filter the results for a specific region or source (by default it will return all regions and sources). <br/>

 <details>
     <summary>JSON Schema of Route Response</summary>